Jump to a section: Account settings | Change default | Add option | Change option | Lost device?

 Overview

-When logging in to ECU resources, you are required to authenticate (verify) your account through one of four methods: Phone call, phone text, Microsoft Authenticator app, Yubico security key or Windows Hello for Business (ECU-manage Windows 11 computers only).
+When logging in to ECU resources, you are required to authenticate (verify) your account through one of three methods: Phone (call or text), Microsoft Authenticator app or Windows Hello for Business (ECU-managed Windows 11 computers only).

 This tutorial explains how to: